mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}

 Now, let's proceed with the update.
-We will add the `--record` flag to capture and record the history of our rollout
+We will add the `--record` flag to capture and record the history of the rollout: Type the below or click on it:

 `kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}